avourvopoulos/neurow-legacy/README.md

 ![NeuRow](http://neurorehabilitation.m-iti.org/bci/wp-content/uploads/2016/01/20160118_165357-e1454019173422.jpg "NeuRow Setup")

 ##Publications:##
-**Athanasios Vourvopoulos**, Andre Ferreira, Sergi Bermudez i Badia (2016)  NeuRow : An Immersive VR Environment for Motor-Imagery Training with the Use of Brain-Computer Interfaces and Vibrotactile Feedback: 43-53 SCITEPRESS - Science and Technology Publications.
+**A Vourvopoulos**, A Ferreira, S Bermúdez i Badia.
+(2016).
+NeuRow: An Immersive VR Environment for Motor-Imagery Training with the Use of Brain-Computer Interfaces and Vibrotactile Feedback.
+Presented at the PhyCS 2016 - 3rd International Conference on Physiological Computing Syst, Lisbon.